SkafteNicki/dtu_mlops/s2_organisation_and_version_control/code_structure.md

         And it should create a new folder using the default values of the `cookiecutter.json` file.

-    5. Finally, make sure to push any changes you made to the template to GitHub, such that you in the future can use it by simply running
+    5. Finally, make sure to push any changes you made to the template to GitHub, so that you in the future can use it by simply running

         ```bash